jbsolis/Bike-Share-Visualization/README.md

-# Washington D.C.
-Hourly Bike Rental by Season
+# Average Bike Rentals for Casual Riders are Lowest in Fall and Winter

 ## Summary
 * The chart shows average hourly bike retnal by rider type